 Like other offshore landscapes, Cayman Islands have also been affected by the approaches of OECD and the European Union (EU) regarding fair taxation.
 Cayman Economic Substance (ES) is now an essential part of any in-existence or newly incorporated entities in the Islands.

-In this article, BBCIncorp gives detailed guidance on Cayman Islands Economic Substance Requirements – who is covered, how to comply with the ES law, and other related matters.
+In this article, BBCIncorp gives detailed guidance on Cayman Islands Economic Substance Requirements – who is covered, how to comply with the Economic Substance law, and other related matters.

 1. Introduction to Cayman Economic Substance Rules